TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 6/Proverbs 6.15.md

 ---

-Therefore shall his calamity come suddenly; On a sudden shall he be broken, and that without remedy.
+Therefore his calamity will come suddenly.
+He will be broken suddenly, and that without remedy.